shauryr/ACL-anthology-corpus/README.md

 [https://api.semanticscholar.org/graph/v1/paper/ACL:P83-1025](https://api.semanticscholar.org/graph/v1/paper/ACL:P83-1025)

+The API can be used to fetch more information for each paper in the corpus.

 TODO:
 1. Link the acl corpus to semantic scholar(S2), sources like S2ORC
 2. Extract figures and captions from the ACL corpus using pdffigures.
 3. Have a release schedule to keep the corpus updated.
 4. ACL citation graph
 5. Enhance metadata with bib file mapping - include authors
-6. Added number of citations for papers
+6. Add citation counts for papers

 We are hoping that this corpus can be helpful for analysis relevant to the ACL community.

 **Please cite/star 🌟 this page if you use this corpus**